| A village schoolmaster is not unaccustomed to door-rappings;

 than I had always been with his prodigious industry

+and his inventive genius.
 Thinking persons know that blatant men never accomplish

 much, and Edison's marvellous brevity of speech along